 Leno’s respect for Casillas was reflected in his choice of the team on the FIFA gaming series.
 Speaking about that, he once said…

 “I always used to play as Real Madrid on PlayStation,” he said.
 “Casillas was a big reason for that”.

 How He Got His Nickname- “Penalty Killer”: Although Leno learned a lot from Jens Lehmann and Iker Casillas, he could actually teach these two goalkeepers something.
 That is the act of “saving penalties” which gave him his beloved nickname.

-Did You Know?… The former Leverkusen glovesman once stopped a whooping stopped five penalties out of eight in a Bundesliga spot-kicks back in 2013/14.
 He actually saved four in a row.
-As at the time of writing, no goalkeeper alive (both active and retired) has beat that world record.
+As at the time of writing, no goalkeeper alive (both active and retired) has beaten that world record.

-Endurance: Leno has lots of endurance, unlike most modern day goalkeeper.
+Leno has lots of endurance, unlike most modern-day goalkeepers.
 He once kept the post safe with a broken nose and was never afraid to charge towards his opponents in a bid to take the ball from them.

 This happened in a Champions League last 16 games against Diego Simeone‘s Atletico Madrid.

 FACT CHECK: Thanks for reading our Bernd Leno Childhood Story plus Untold Biography Facts.
 At LifeBogger, we strive for accuracy and fairness.

 If you find something that doesn’t look right, please share it with us by commenting below.
 We’ll always value and respect your ideas.